jnel-221/NoteToSelf/Note to Self.md

   ## Credits

-  This application uses [node.js](https://www.npmjs.com/package/node.js), [express.js](https://www.npmjs.com/package/express) server, [uuid](https://www.npmjs.com/package/uuid), and is powered by JavaScript.
+  This application uses node.js, express.js, uuid, and is powered by JavaScript.
 A shout out to my study group, tutor, and TAs for assistance troubleshooting logic and resolving bugs.

   [Back to Table of Contents](#table-of-contents)